wilsonmar/wilsonmar.github.io/_posts/2019-05-15-tricentis.md

 ## SAP

 Tosca's architecture enables Tosca to enable resilient test automation—for 150+ technologies, including SAP.

-Tosca is based in Austria (Leonard-Bernstein Straße 10, 1220 Vienna).
-So it's no surprise that Toscas works with SAP based in Germany.

 In May 2019 Tricentis bought <a target="_blank" href="https://www.tricentis.com/blog/intellicorp-change-impact-sap-1/">LiveCompare</a> for SAP change impact analysis from IntelliCorp, a pioneer smart systems company.